 Soundness Test and Key Requirements Possible Evidence Evidence Provided each policy.
 Respective SA's were published alongside each DM DPD for comment.
-Effective: the plan should be deliverable over its particular to be 'effective' a DPD needs to: Be deliverable Demonstrate sound infrastructure delivery particular to regulatory or national planning be Have delivery partners who are signed up to Be coherent with the strategies of neighbout Demonstrate how the Duty to Co-operate have be flexible Be able to be monitored arriers to its delivery o it ring authorities ategic priorities.
+To be 'effective' a DPD needs to: • Be deliverable • Demonstrate sound infrastructure delivery • Have no regulatory or national planning b • Have delivery partners who are signed up • Be coherent with the strategies of neighbo • Demonstrate how the Duty to Co-operate • Be flexible • Be able to be monitored arriers to its delivery to it uring authorities rategic priorities.
 Deliverable and Coherent Is it clear how the policies will meet the Plan's vision and objectives?
 Are there any obvious gaps in the policies, having regard to the objectives of the DPD?
 Are the policies internally consistent?
 Are there realistic timescales related to the objectives?
 Does the DPD explain how its key policy objectives will be achieved?
 Sections of the DPD which address delivery, the means of delivery and the timescales for key developments and initiatives.
 Confirmation from the relevant agencies that they support the objectives and the identified means of delivery, such as evidence that the plans and programmes of other bodies have been taken into account (e.g. Water Resources Management Plans).
-Information in the local development scheme, or provided separately, about the scope and content (actual and intended) of each DPD showing how they combine to provide a coherent policy structure.
-Section in the DPD that shows the linkages between the objectives and the corresponding policies, and consistency between policies (such as through a matrix).
-The Core Strategy contains clear strategic objectives and policies which are derived from its vision and Southend's Community Plan.
+Information in the local development scheme, or provided separately, about the scope and content (actual and The Core Strategy contains clear strategic objectives and policies which are derived from its vision and Southend's Community Plan.
 The DM DPD supports the Core Strategy and the vision and objectives contained within it.
 The relationship between the Core Strategy policies and DM DPD policies is explained after each individual DM policy in a 'Core Strategy Linkage box'.
-The Core Strategy contains sections which address implementation, the means of delivery and the timescales for key actions.
-The DM DPD provides policies to support the aims and objectives of the Core Strategy.
-All statutory bodies have been given the opportunity to influence the plan, during formal and informal consultations and